hartnetl/boutique-ado-walkthrough/README.md

         @require_POST
         def cache_checkout_data(request):
             try:
+                # make post request, give it the scret id, split it to get the payment intent id only
                 pid = request.POST.get('client_secret').split('_secret')[0]
+                # Set up stripe with the secret key to modify the payment intent
                 stripe.api_key = settings.STRIPE_SECRET_KEY
+                # Set up modification of pid
                 stripe.PaymentIntent.modify(pid, metadata={
+                    # this is what we want to change:
+                    # json dump of their shopping bag
                     'bag': json.dumps(request.session.get('bag', {})),
+                    # if they want to save their info
                     'save_info': request.POST.get('save_info'),
+                    # user placing the order
                     'username': request.user,
                 })
                 return HttpResponse(status=200)